- Farms – Until after the Second World War there were numerous farms in Swannington, many are now woods. Read more about farms

-From cottages and terraces to grander houses, find out more about the houses where people lived.
+- Houses – From cottages and terraces to grander houses, find out more about the houses where people lived.

-At one time Swannington had a plethora of public houses.
-Some have been demolished, more have been converted into homes and others still ply their trade.
-Learn more about the village’s public houses including the Anchor Inn, Bull’s Head, Fountain Inn, Jolly Colliers, King’s Arms, Queen’s Head, Railway Inn, Robin Hood and the Station Inn.
+- Public Houses – Learn more about the village’s public houses including the Anchor Inn, Bull’s Head, Fountain Inn, Jolly Colliers, King’s Arms, Queen’s Head, Railway Inn, Robin Hood and the Station Inn.

-For details of the school buildings read on.
+- Schools – For details of the school buildings read on.

-In former times residents could buy everything from bread to gunpowder at the village shops as well as have their hair cut or horses shod.
+- Shops and Businesses – In former times residents could buy everything from bread to gunpowder at the village shops as well as have their hair cut or horses shod.

 Anchor Inn (no longer an inn)